robidasdavid/Demo-Viewer/README.md

 *Capturer*

 <ol>
-  <li> Download the Echo-Game-Capturer.exe in builds/ to your computer. </li>
+  <li> Download the Echo-Game-Capturer.zip in builds/ to your computer and unzip to a folder. </li>
   <li> Edit file path and file name as well as execution arguments.
 Click start and stop capture to start and stop capture respectively </li>
 </ol>